Things to think about when choosing a medical plan

 In general, the medical plans don't require you to file claims.
 However, Uniform Medical Plan (UMP) members may need to file a claim if they receive services from an out-of-network provider.
 HDHP members also should keep paperwork received from their provider or for qualified health care expenses to verify eligible payments or reimbursements from their health savings account.

-There are four types of medical plans: high-deductible health plans (HDHP), managed care plans, preferred provider organization (PPO) plans, and exclusive provider organization (EPO).
+There are four types of medical plans: high-deductible health plans (HDHP), managed care plans, and preferred provider organization (PPO) plans.
 In addition, some plans are also value-based.

 - Value-based plans